 Estate Street Partners believes that had the McCourts thought ahead and implemented a well-drafted irrevocable trust, then the assets would be placed out of their hands for the benefit of their four children.

-top quote …Assets within a properly drafted, executed, and funded irrevocable trust are not marital assets and won’t be subject to an equitable distribution in the event of a divorce… top quote
+…Assets within a properly drafted, executed, and funded irrevocable trust are not marital assets and won’t be subject to an equitable distribution in the event of a divorce…

 Frank McCourt and Jamie McCourt were divorced in October of 2010.
 The McCourts were married for over 25 years and have four children together: Drew, Travis, Casey, and Gavin (5).